riledigital/rust-wordle/readme.md

 # Wordle Clone in Rust

-A very simple Wordle clone that runs as a CLI.
+A very simple Wordle clone that runs as a CLI,

+`cargo run` to start, `cargo build` to build a binary.

 ## Generating a Wordlist